Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Results of Evaluation

-\xhdr{Transformer models struggle with counting and ordering} The Signal Intensity task (\sect\ref{task:signal}) requires models to effectively `count' the number of posts to distinguish between classes.
-This is the only task where n-gram models outperform \hbert (Fig.~\ref{fig:results}e,f) and LDA models perform slightly better than not adjusting at all, due to the stronger presence of tokens correlated with treatment. \hide{ \galen{I don't mention LDA weaknesses here... should I? yes, but may also fit above into linguistic variation}
+The Signal Intensity task requires \new{methods} to effectively `count' the number of posts to distinguish between classes.'
+Here, n-gram \new{methods} outperform \hbert (Fig.~\ref{fig:results}e,f) This suggests that order embeddings are an important inclusion for future transformer-based \new{methods}.
+LDA \new{methods} perform slightly better than unadjusted, due to the stronger presence of tokens correlated with treatment.

-Additionally, we tested to see if models were able to distinguish between posts and the beginning and at the end of users' histories (\sect\ref{appendix:order_of_text}).
-Unsurprisingly, since none of the models makes explicit attempts at modeling order, we find that every model completely fails to make this distinction, with bias and accuracy no better than the unadjusted estimate (Fig.~\ref{fig:order_of_text}).

-\tim{did sherbert have position embeddings at top of hierarchy?} \tim{here we need to avoid "duh" moments.
-If we hedge it like.
-If your task requires differentiating between orderings and frequencies, basic transformer architectures struggle and would need to be extended.} }